-A single sample location was established for the TA-V Sandlot and the AHCU in TA-V. SWSP-52 is located at the northwest corner of the TA-V Sandlot, outside the fence line of the site.
-SWSP-52 is approximately 25 ft above the drop inlet that discharges stormwater from the TA-V Sandlot and TA-V into TA-III.
-SWSP-52 also monitors the AHCU that is located 500 ft east of the TA-V Sandlot.
-Installation of a dedicated sampler at the AHCU to monitor potential runoff from the loading and unloading area is not practicable for the following reasons.
-First, there is minimal potential for stormwater to come into contact with pollutants at the AHCU because all pollutant-generating activities occur inside the AHCU, and the majority of loading and unloading occurs inside the high bay of the building.
-Second, the area around the AHCU is paved, preventing the installation of an in-ground passive sampling device.
-Third, office equipment and traffic associated with facility operations (i.e., activities not subject to MSGP coverage) have the potential to interfere with sampler equipment and collection of samples.
-Based on the close proximity of the two sites and the direction of stormwater flow from the AHCU to the TA-V Sandlot (refer to Appendix C-8), SWSP-52 is located to monitor the outfalls of both sites.
+One outfall at SNL, SWSP-52, receives stormwater from two sites - the TA-V Sandlot and the AHCU in TA-V. SWSP-52 is located at the northwest corner of the TA-V Sandlot, outside the fence line of that site.
+SWSP-52 is approximately 25 ft up-stream from the drop inlet that discharges stormwater from the TA-V into TA-III.
+SWSP-52 also receives stormwater runoff from the AHCU, located 500 ft east of the TA-V Sandlot.
+Installation of a dedicated sampler at the AHCU to monitor potential runoff from the loading and unloading area is not practicable for several reasons: There is minimal potential for stormwater to come into contact with pollutants at the AHCU because all pollutant-generating activities occur inside the AHCU, and most of the loading and unloading occurs inside the high bay of the building.
+In addition, the area around the AHCU is paved, preventing the installation of an in-ground passive sampling device.
+Traffic associated with facility operations (i.e., activities not subject to MSGP coverage) has the potential to interfere with sampler equipment and collection of samples.
+Based on the proximity of the two sites and the direction of stormwater flow from the AHCU to the TA-V Sandlot (refer to Appendix C-8), SWSP-52 has been determined sufficient for monitoring stormwater discharge from both sites.